Concept Testing: Definition, Methods, and Real-World Use Cases

 Sequential monadic testing

-In comparison to monadic testing, with sequential monadic testing, respondents are offered all options at once.
-This speeds up the testing process and reduces the number of participants – the perfect choice for businesses with limited research resources.
+In comparison to monadic testing, with sequential monadic testing, respondents look at more than one option.
+This speeds up the overall testing process and reduces the number of participants – the perfect choice for businesses with limited research resources.

-However, because respondents have to give feedback on each concept, the survey might end up being too long for them to complete all questions in the same level of detail as in monadic testing.
+However, because respondents have to give feedback on multiple concepts, the survey might end up being too long for them to complete all questions in the same level of detail as in monadic testing.

 Comparative testing